hawksdoves/react-aria-announcer/README.md

 ```

+## Connecting to the Announcer
+---
+There are 2 ways to connect to the announcer:
+* {*connectAriaAnnouncementConsumer*} this is a higher order component
+* {*AnnounceMessageContext*} this is a react context object, allowing you to use react hooks

 ### connectAriaAnnouncementConsumer
 ---
 This higher order component receives your component that might handle important visual changes and actions etc.